Does Triclosan Help With Acne?

 - One study showed that it was able to help control acne at least to some degree

 On the flip side, its widespread use raises the concern of antibiotic resistance.
-And, since it is less effective than other acne medications at killing bacteria and reducing inflammation, normally other more effective and safe medications are formulated into acne products instead of triclosan.
+And, since it is less effective than other acne medications at killing bacteria and reducing inflammation, it is rarely formulated into acne products.